- Day 1: Arriving in Korea

 Going into a Restaurant

 One of two things could happen when you go into a Korean restaurant.
-They will gesture you towards the seating area, and you can just sit down where you want to sit.
-In most family-owned, traditional Korean restaurants, you can just walk in and sit anywhere.
+They will gesture you towards the seating area, and you can sit down where you want to sit.
+You can walk in and sit anywhere in most family-owned, traditional Korean restaurants.
 The host will seat you in larger, more expensive restaurants in Seoul.

 The second scenario is being greeted by workers who will ask you how many people are in your group, which sounds like 몇 분이세요?
 (Myeot-bun-ee-seyo?).
 You can answer using your fingers or using the Korean number system.